juansjimenez/subtree-occurrence-finder/README.md

 ## Output

-The output consists of `N` lines, each one contaning the ID of each occurence of `t` in the `Σ` tree given by input, in ascending order.
+The output consists of `N` lines, each one contaning the ID of each occurrence of `t` in the `Σ` tree given by input, in ascending order.
 For example, for the previously given input, the output would be:  <br />
 1 5

 ## Execution